Skip to content

 Using DynamicFieldsMixin and NestedField together

-You can use DynamicFieldsMixin and NestedModelSerializer together if you want your serializer to be writable(on nested fields) and support querying data, this is very common.
+You can combine DynamicFieldsMixin with NestedModelSerializer to create serializers that are both writable on nested fields and support dynamic field querying, this is a very common pattern.
 Below is an example which shows how you can use DynamicFieldsMixin and NestedField together.

 from rest_framework import serializers